Leonard2310/NeuroAccel_ArithmPath/README.md

 ### Conclusion

-The completion of both projects demonstrates a solid understanding of integrated systems architecture, encompassing the design and implementation of a neural network accelerator and a simple arithmetic datapath.
-These projects provide valuable hands-on experience in Verilog programming, finite state machine design, and datapath architecture.
+The completion of both projects demonstrates a solid understanding of embedded systems architecture, encompassing the design and implementation of a neural network accelerator and an arithmetic datapath.
+These projects provide valuable hands-on experience in Verilog programming, finite state machine design and datapath architecture.